ubc-library-rc/dryad2dataverse/docs/index.md

 #### Transferring data

-Note: a number of variables must be set [correctly] for this to work, such as your target dataverse).
+Note: a number of variables must be set [correctly] for this to work, such as your target dataverse.
 This example continues with the Serializer instance above.

 ```
 >>> import dryad2dataverse.transfer